QUAD CANDLE SYSTEM

 Brokers may pass onto customers a financing fee.

-So the formula for calculating swap rates below may vary from what the broker actually shows in their platform.
+The formula for calculating swap rates below may vary slightly from how a particular broker performs their calculations.

 Note: If a broker shows 2 relatively high negative swap rates for the same currency pair, ask questions why and investigate.